seanthegeek/yaramail/_sources/tutorial.md.txt

 The purpose of `yaramail` is to identify known safe, known malicious, and likely junk email samples in phishing reporting inboxes.
 It will not catch everything.
-For proper automation, It is important to implement some form of deduplication for emails for reported emails that have been manually triaged.
+For proper automation, it is important to implement some form of deduplication for reported emails that have been manually triaged.
 Consider using fuzzy matching approaches such as [ssdeep][ssdeep], or use machine learning capabilities included in many Security Orchestration Automation and Response (SOAR) platforms.